ashutoshmjain/gita/src/mathuraChap07.md

 ## 7.3
 ---

 `Maharishi` understood, every human needed `Atmoupamyen` vision.
 The question was how to impart this ability to every human being.
 Adding the messages of compassion led service into every scripture was one possibility.
 In fact, these messages were already there in every scripture.
 The problem was scriptures were locked under wraps in a close network of people, or were protected for a privileged class.
 How would this knowledge reach everyone?
 The simple answer was ‘written text’.
 It was the only way to open the flood gates of information to the masses.
 Opening up this channel, he thought, would be the biggest act of self-less service to mankind!
-He understood that he was uniqly qualified to do this job.
+He understood that he was uniquely qualified to do this job.
 Having learnt speech as well as scribing right from his childhood positioned him well for the pursuit.
 In a way, this was his `Karma`.

 This also meant everyone must be able to at least read (if not write).
 A long journey — he thought, but well worth trying.
 And that was the reason he was keen on the format of the written word - It must be a narrative.
 From his experience of `Vishun Purana`, he figured that story telling was a superior art.
 But it was a ‘vocal’ art-form.
 It must be realized in written format.
 Something that attracts people — young and old.
 People remembered `Ramayana` by heart, because it was a narrative but masses didn't remember other didactic scriptures at all!
 Scriptures had to be forcefully recited by `Naad Yogies` to give them perpetuity.
 Thus he concluded,  the new knowledge must be ‘scribed’ in `Ramayana's` format.
 It must be self descriptive, and intense enough to capture the public imagination.
 It must be so gripping that masses are pulled into learning the reading skills.